pmitev/UPPMAX-Singularity-workshop/docs/build_container.md

 In this case, running the container will bring you to the bash prompt within latest Ubuntu release and the corresponding `texlive-full` package.
 Keep in mind that the shell is running within the container and this setup does not have any other tools like `git`, `wget`, `vim` etc.
 If you want them available in the container, do you know where to add them?

-## Installing software from local package
+## Installing software from a local package
 Some times, you cannot download a package directly or the software needs signing licenses.
 In this case you need to push in the locally downloaded file during the build process.

 !!! note "Singularity.vesta"